APPLICATION DEADLINE: August 15

 ALERT: Atlas Network uses an applications portal where organizations can apply for grants.
 When you click "Apply," you'll be directed to a page where you will be asked to create an account in the applications portal before you are able to submit an application for this grant opportunity.
-Direct any questions to Casey.Pifer@AtlasNetwork.org.
+Direct any questions about the portal to Jack.Shannon@AtlasNetwork.org.

 As part of the Doing Development Differently Campaign, Atlas Network invites its partners to apply for the Joining Up to Minimize Poverty (JUMP) grants.